 Rethinking Our Own-Brand Products And Ranges

 In 2020, ZALORA started to rethink our product and brand design to propose a wider range of sustainable alternatives to our customers through the launch of two dedicated sustainable ranges: the Origin by Zalora and Earth by Zalia Basics.
-The 2021 sustainable collections feature TENCELTM, LENZING™ ECOVERO™ fibers, organic cotton, recycled polyester and linen fabric.
-As ZALORA aims to expand the reach and usage of sustainable fabrics to a broader product base, in 2021 we also started to incorporate 100% of recycled polyester to our main ranges.
-Overall, 4% of our own-brand products incorporated sustainable materials in 2021, resulting in a 3% increase compared to 2020.
+The sustainable collections feature TENCELTM, LENZINGTM ECOVEROTM fibers, organic cotton, recycled polyester and linen fabric.
+As ZALORA aims to expand the reach and usage of sustainable fabrics to a broader product base.
+Overall, 6% of our own-brand products incorporated sustainable materials in 2022, resulting in a 2% increase compared to 2021.

 “As part of our sustainability strategy, we strive to offer our customers a large choice of sustainable fashion, beginning with our own-brands.
 2020 was the year we launched our dedicated sustainable collections.
 In 2021, we went one step further with the incorporation of sustainable fabric into our main ranges to make sustainable fashion accessible to more customers, in the hope of educating and inspiring more conscious fashion consumption.”